-Valued Sub- Topics to be Captured by the Assessment Anticipated Linkages to other Components Components Indicator Measurable Parameter Valued Components or Sections Valued Component and Sub-Component Rationale Air Quality Air Quality Ambient concentrations of criteria air contaminants Odour Nitrogen dioxide [NO2], sulphur dioxide [SO2], carbon monoxide [CO], fine particulates smaller than 2.5 microns [PM{2.5}], respirable particulates of less than 10 microns [PM10], total suspended particulate [TSP], total reduced sulphur, and volatile organic compounds [VOCs]) Modelled concentrations of total reduced sulphur and VOC Human Health Vegetation Water Quality Fish and Fish Habitat Wildlife and Wildlife Habitat Summary of Biophysical Factors that Support Ecosystem Function Soil This VC is intended to capture ambient concentrations of criteria air contaminants, VOCs, and other air pollutants to quantify and report on potential changes to air quality as a result of the proposed Project.
+Valued Sub- Topics to be Captured by the Assessment Anticipated Linkages to other Components Components Indicator Measurable Parameter Valued Components or Sections Valued Component and Sub-Component Rationale Air Quality Air Quality Ambient concentrations of criteria air contaminants Odour Nitrogen dioxide [NO2], sulphur dioxide [SO2], carbon monoxide [CO], fine particulates smaller than 2.5 microns [PM2.5], respirable particulates of less than 10 microns [PM10], total suspended particulate [TSP], total reduced sulphur, and volatile organic compounds [VOCs]) Modelled concentrations of total reduced sulphur and VOC Human Health Vegetation Water Quality Fish and Fish Habitat Wildlife and Wildlife Habitat Summary of Biophysical Factors that Support Ecosystem Function Soil This VC is intended to capture ambient concentrations of criteria air contaminants, VOCs, and other air pollutants to quantify and report on potential changes to air quality as a result of the proposed Project.
 Odour is related to ambient air concentrations of odorous compounds.
 The sub-components Acidifying emissions and Eutrophying emissions has been changed to Acid Deposition as Eutrophication is related to acid deposition rather than air quality.
 Anticipated linkage to soil has been added Information requirements related to greenhouse gas emissions and climate change will be included in the Acid Deposition Acidification and eutrophication Deposition quantities of sulphur/ sulphates, nitrogen, and acid proposed Project Application (Section 8 of the draft AIR).
-Acoustic Noise Noise Audible noise levelsLow-frequency noise levels Changes to audible noise levels (including low-frequency noise) Human Health Wildlife and Wildlife Habitat Land and Resource Use Summary of Biophysical Factors that Support Ecosystem Function Fish and Fish Habitat Acoustic was selected as a VC to capture potential proposed Project effects related to noise during construction and operation of the proposed facility.
-Noise and vibration were identified as sub-components to facilitate the analysis of the proposed Project's interaction with the acoustic environment.
-Underwater noise is assessed in the Wildlife and Wildlife Habitat and Fish and Fish Habitat VCs.
-Vibration • Ground borne vibration Changes to vibration levels qua Surf qua Surface water quality Changes in water quality relative to baseline conditions Sedimentation Contaminants Nutrients Total Suspended Solids Turbidity Dissolved oxygen pH Conductivity Fish and Fish Habitat Human Health Wildlife and Wildlife Habitat Summary of Biophysical Factors that Support Ecosystem Function Groundwater Surface water was selected as a VC as it provides an important ecological function for aquatics and terrestrial organisms as well as human populations.
+Acoustic Noise Noise Audible noise levelsLow-frequency noise levels Changes to audible noise levels (including low-frequency noise) Wildlife and Wildlife Habitat Land and Resource Use Summary of Biophysical Factors that Support Ecosystem Function Project effects related to noise during construction operation of the proposed facility.
+Noise and vibridentified as sub-components to facilitate the anproposed Project's interaction with the acoustic environment.
+Underwater noise is assessed in the Acoustic was selected as a VC to capture potential proposed Project effects related to noise during construction and operation of the proposed facility.
+Noise and vibration were Vibration • Gro Ground borne vibration Changes to vibration levels quality Surface quantity Surface water quality Changes in water quality relative to baseline conditions Sedimentation Contaminants Nutrients Total Suspended Solids Turbidity Dissolved oxygen pH Conductivity Fish and Fish Habitat Human Health Wildlife and Wildlife Habitat Summary of Biophysical Factors that Support Ecosystem Function Groundwater Surface water was selected as a VC as it provides an important ecological function for aquatics and terrestrial organisms as well as human populations.
 Proposed Project activities have the potential to cause changes in surface water quality and quantity, and sediment quality.
 Surface water quality covers freshwater and marine water quality.
 Key indicators for water quality are provided in the topics and are intended to include pollutants and physical parameters as detailed in Provincial and Federal water quality guidelines.
 Potential effects of the proposed Project on surface water quality such as sedimentation and acidification and eutrophication are also identified as assessment topics.
 Surface water quantity (Hydrology) Changes to surface water quantity Interactions with groundwater Tidal patterns Peak runoff rate to City of Delta's Storm Sewer Changes to groundwater recharge